 Unfortunately, since the AOC 24V2H IPS monitor doesn’t have a DisplayPort input, you cannot use FreeSync on compatible NVIDIA GPUs, but you can still use the monitor up to 75Hz without any issues.

 Note that there’s no AMD FreeSync option in the OSD (On-Screen Display) menu of the AOC 24V2H.
-It’s automatically enabled and if you wish to disable it, you can do it in the GPU’s drivers settings.
+It’s automatically enabled and if you would like to disable it, you can do it in the GPU’s drivers settings.

-The OSD menu consists of the standard picture adjustments such as contrast, brightness, color temperature, gamma (three modes), overdrive (Off, Weak, Medium, and Strong), etc.
+The OSD menu consists of the standard picture alterations such as contrast, brightness, color temperature, gamma (three modes), overdrive (Off, Weak, Medium, and Strong), etc.

-Overall, the image quality is excellent out of the box though a bit of tweaking here and there will improve the picture.
+Overall, the image quality is excellent out of the box though a bit of tweaking here and there will enhance the picture.
 We recommend using this website for calibration.

 For the overdrive option, we recommend using the ‘Medium’ preset as ‘Strong’ introduces pixel overshoot.